Browse help topics

 Tutorial Page 1/10 - Basic Navigation

 This page is the quick map for the planner.
-Use it to understand where the main areas live before filling pages: calendar pages, Life Planner, Template Pages, Notes, support links, and product links.
+Use it to understand where the main areas live before filling pages: calendar pages, Life Planner, Template Pages, Notes, help links, and product links.

-For everyday use, you do not need every button right away.
-Start with Index, current Monthly, current Weekly, and one Notes or Template page.
+For everyday use, start with Index, current Monthly, current Weekly, and one Notes or Template page.
+Add more buttons after the first path makes sense.

 Tutorial Page 2/10 - Index Page